resir014/angular-electron-starter/README.md

 $ npm run electron:serve
 ```

-The Angular component contains an example of Electron and NodeJS native lib import.
-See [Use NodeJS Native libraries](#use-nodejs-native-libraries) if you want to import other native libraries in your project.
+The Angular root component contains an example of Electron library import.
+See [Using NodeJS Native libraries](#using-nodejs-native-libraries) if you want to import other native libraries in your project.

 ### Building for production